Hostel: Part II: Plot

 Later, at Sasha's remote mansion, Beth is pursued by the men from earlier, whom she realizes are associated with Sasha and Axelle.
-Looking for a hiding place, she discovers a room filled with human trophy heads (one of which is Paxton's) before being captured, taken to the Art Show, where security has been upgraded prior to the previous film, and tied up in a room.
+Looking for a hiding place, she discovers a room filled with human trophy heads (one of which is Paxton's) before being captured, taken to the Art Show, where security has been upgraded in the time since the previous film, and tied up in a room.
 Beth is soon joined by Stuart, who is supposed to kill her, yet appears reluctant to do so.
 However, he knocks her unconscious after untying her.

 Whitney attempts to escape after biting off the makeup artist's nose but is recaptured.
 In another room, Todd terrorizes Whitney with a power saw, but loses his nerve after accidentally wounding her.
 Horrified, Todd tries to leave, but is told that he must kill Whitney before leaving as stated in the contract.
 Todd refuses and tries to leave anyway, and the guards release attack dogs, which tear him apart.
 The Elite Hunting Club then offer the maimed Whitney to the other clients to kill, including an elderly Italian man who is eating Miroslav alive.
-Stuart, after learning of Todd's death, unaware of the circumstances, shows Beth the pictures of the maimed Whitney to frighten her, then accepts the club's offer, leaves Beth, and beheads Whitney.
+Stuart, after learning of Todd's death but unaware of the circumstances, shows Beth the pictures of the maimed Whitney to frighten her, then accepts the club's offer, leaves Beth, and beheads Whitney.

-Meanwhile, Stuart, who has now made up his mind, prepares to torture and kill Beth, speaking to her as if she is his wife.
+Having made up his mind, Stuart prepares to torture and kill Beth, speaking to her as if she is his wife.
 Beth is able to seduce him into untying her from the chair.
 Stuart tells her to get on the floor and attempts to rape her, but she fights him off and chains him to the chair.
 Sasha and the guards arrive at her cell, where Beth offers to buy her freedom with part of her inheritance.
 Stuart tries to outbid her, but Sasha says he knows that Stuart cannot afford to do so as Todd paid for them.
 After Sasha tells Beth that she must kill someone before leaving, Stuart verbally accosts her and she cuts off Stuart's genitalia and leaves him to bleed to death, an act that gives pause to even the jaded guards.
 Satisfied, Sasha gives Beth an Elite Hunting tattoo.

-That night, Axelle is lured by the street children into the woods, where Beth ambushes and beheads her.
+That night, Axelle is lured by the street Romani children into the woods, where Beth ambushes and beheads her.
 The children start playing football with Axelle's severed head.